-- A. Any question of interpretation or application of the Student Code shall be referred to the Assistant Director of Student Development or his/her designee for final determination. - B. The Student Code shall be reviewed every [3] years under the direction of the Student Conduct Administrator.
+- A. Any question of interpretation or application of the Student Code shall be referred to the Director of Student Housing and Engagement or their designee for final determination. - B. The Student Code shall be reviewed every [3] years under the direction of the Student Conduct Administrator.